-- 14.1 If applicable, a holder of shares may at any time switch all or some of his shares ("Old Shares") for shares of another fund ("New Shares").
-The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the valuation point applicable at the time the Old Shares are repurchased and the New Shares are issued. - 14.2 Switching may be effected either by telephone on 0141 483 9700 or in writing to the ACD at 177 Bothwell Street, Glasgow, G2 7ER and the shareholder may be required to complete a switching form (which, in the case of joint shareholders must be signed by all the joint holders).
-A switching shareholder must be eligible to hold the shares into which the switch is to be made.
+- 14.1 If applicable, a holder of Shares may at any time switch all or some of his Shares ("Old Shares") for Shares of another fund ("New Shares").
+The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the valuation point applicable at the time the Old Shares are repurchased and the New Shares are issued. - 14.2 Switching may be effected by writing to the ACD at 177 Bothwell Street, Glasgow, G2 7ER.
+A switching Shareholder must be eligible to hold the Shares into which the switch is to be made.
+The ACD may, at its sole discretion and by prior agreement, accept switching instructions by telephone from FCA regulated entities only.
+The ACD may accept requests to switch Shares by electronic communication.
+Electronic communication does include email.